Here’s a sneak peek Part 5, the Fall of Westred begins here. There was another sneak peek of Episode 1 and here’s episode 4.

 “Any questions for me?”

-I had a million, but I’d already talked too much.
+I had a million for him, but I’d already talked too much.

 “Remain here,” Lieutenant Wolfe said, heading out.